thbha100/pages-test/README.md

+---
+layout: post
+title: Hello
+---
-Hi this is a test
+Hello! this is my post.